 The night before Christmas is a time to impress guests by serving a menu that looks like you pulled out all the stops.
 With this virtually make-ahead meal, you’ll be able to relax with everyone else.

-This seafood soup is made in the style of a classic bisque, with rice, seafood meat, and shells puréed to give it body.
+This rich and creamy shrimp soup is made in the style of a classic bisque, with rice, seafood meat, and shells puréed to give it body.
 But the shrimp shells aren’t there just to thicken.
 They also add tons of flavor when browned in butter and puréed.
-It’s important to purée the soup with the shells in small batches.
-Remove the center of the blender lid, then cover the lid with a towel to control any blowouts.

 Take note — just one pound of shrimp goes into making the bisque.
 To prepare it ahead, wait to cook the remaining shrimp until right before you plan to serve the soup.
 Then when you’re ready, gently reheat it over medium heat, stirring occasionally, until hot.